milkotodorov/tt-tool/README.md

 The following two things are required before you can use the `tt-tool`:

 - Whisper Command-Line Interface (CLI) in order to do the transcribing.
-You have the following two options to choose from:
-  - The C++ port of the official [OpenAI Whisper in Python](https://github.com/openai/whisper) called [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+The GUI uses the C++ port of the official [OpenAI Whisper in Python](https://github.com/openai/whisper) called [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-  - [Windows port of Whisper.cpp](https://github.com/Const-me/Whisper) with GPU acceleration support.

-- The above-mentioned Whisper CLI tools can be downloaded either from the links above (e.g. their official source) and compiled or in the [release section](https://github.com/milkotodorov/tt-tool/releases) there is zipped binaries for Windows and MacOS.
+- The above-mentioned Whisper.cpp CLI tool can be downloaded from the [Releases](https://github.com/milkotodorov/tt-tool/releases) section of this repository.
+There are all the tested versions and platforms.
+Another option is the official `Whisper.cpp` [Releases](https://github.com/ggerganov/whisper.cpp/releases).
+There are zipped binaries for various platforms in the `Assets`.
+If the desired platform is not available (e.g. for MacOS) it can be compiled from the source.

-  As of now the last two works faster than the original Python implementation.
-This will certainly change with time.
-Download the Whisper CLI from one of the options above and save it in a dedicated folder, preferably into the folder where the `tt-tool` is located.
+Download the Whisper.cpp CLI tool from one of the options above, unpack it and put the executable into a separate folder, preferably into the folder where the `tt-tool` is located.
 You can configure the exact location into the `tt-tool` itself.

 - DeepL API or Authentication Key - it can be obtained as described in the [official DeepL Documentation](https://support.deepl.com/hc/en-us/articles/360020695820-Authentication-Key).